al1sant0s/tstodlc/README.md

 Basically, you should have a directory with the name of your dlc and within that directory you should have subdirectories that each correspond to a specific component of your dlc.

-For example, suppose you are creating a dlc and want to name it SuperSecretUpdate.
-You decide that this dlc will bring with it: textpools for two languages (portuguese and english), some buildings, some decorations and the necessary menu icons for those last two.
+For example, suppose you are creating a dlc and want to name it _SuperSecretUpdate_.
+You decide that this dlc will bring along: textpools for two languages (portuguese and english), some buildings, some decorations and the necessary menu icons for those last two.

 Then, in your working directory you will have your dlc structure similar to the following scheme: